Mickey's Amateurs: History

 Mickey's Amateurs pokes fun at "amateur hour" radio shows, popular entertainment in the 1930s and '40s.
 Perhaps the most famous example is the Major Bowes Amateur Hour in which the host, Edward Bowes, was known to strike a gong to stop an amateur performance.
 Mickey Mouse's repeating of the words "Okay, okay" in the film was recognized by audiences at the time as a parody of Bowes.

 The film was also inspired by the 1934 Disney film Orphan's Benefit.
 This film also featured a stage show with acts interspersed by Donald attempting a poetic recitation.

-The short movie inspired the model of the game show The Gong Show, hosted in the '70s by Chuck Barris, who used the same method of show-host Mickey use in the short.
+The short film inspired the model of the game show The Gong Show, hosted in the '70s by Chuck Barris, who used the same method of show-host Mickey use in the short.

 Reception

-The Motion Picture Herald published a review of Mickey's Amateurs on June 19, 1937, saying, "The subject must be seen to be appreciated and enjoyed.
+The Motion Picture Herald published a review of Mickey's Amateurs on June 19, 1937: "The subject must be seen to be appreciated and enjoyed.
 The fun it offers defies description."